tpoisot/ms_proba_networks/ms/maintext.md

 rules, turn it into a probabilistic one.
 Typically, this probabilistic network is used as a template to generate Bernoulli trials, measure some of their properties, the distribution of which is compared to the empirical network.

+# Discussion

+- Shortest path (mean trophic level) is an open problem in graph theory, cannot be solved analytically (as of now).

+- Modularity unlikely to work

 # References